 Don’t get me wrong my children are very stable, happy and thriving and that is mainly down to me.
 I accepted I needed help, that I struggled to get the correct help and I put in place safety measures for them, I did that, me.

-The mental health team remind me constantly what an amazing job I am doing and that I should be proud of all I have done to ensure my children are given the best start in life and a happy and stable childhood.
+The mental health team remind me always what a fantastic job I am doing and that I should be proud of all I have done to ensure my children are given the best start in life and a happy and stable childhood.

-I wish I could have given them more, but I give them all I can
+I wish I could have given them more, but I allow them all I can

 It is me who protected them, ensured they were safe and loved and always had someone to talk too, I provided other people instead of me when I couldn’t do it.